microsoft/ContosoTraders/demo-scripts/cloud-native-app-architecture/technical-walkthrough.md

 ## Overview of the Contoso Traders application

 Contoso Traders is one of the leading E-Commerce platforms with a wide range of electronic products like desktops and laptops, mobile phones, gaming console accessories, and monitors.
-This includes a wide range of international brands like Microsoft Surface, XBOX, Samsung, ASUS, DELL etc. Contoso Traders Organization is using Microsoft 365 for their collaboration works internally.

-Contoso Traders has different departments like marketing, sales, accounts, HR, and IT.
-For internal communication, they are using Microsoft Teams and Outlook.
-In the Contoso Traders organisation, there are various functionalities with the Contoso Traders E-commerce platform like product approval, product price approval, Product

 ## Key Takeway

 1. **Archiecture Contoso Traders application**: The complete architecture of the Contoso Traders application is explained.
-The architecture is divided into multiple sub-components which covers different aspect of the application.
+The architecture is divided into multiple sub-components which covers different aspect of the application, demonstrating hosting of a Cloud Native Application in Azure.

-1. **Demo of Azure Deployment**: You
+1. **Demo of Azure Deployment**: You will also go through the Azure deployment of Contoso Traders.

+## Before your begin
+You must have Contoso Traders deployed in your environment and setup with GitHub Actions.
+Please refer to the deployment instructions [here](../docs/App-Deployment-Guide.md)

 ## Walkthrough